MicrosoftDocs/win32/desktop-src/SecAuthZ/order-of-aces-in-a-dacl.md

 ---
-Description: 'When a process tries to access a securable object, the system steps through the access control entries (ACEs) in the object's discretionary access control list (DACL) until it finds ACEs that allow or deny the requested access.' ms.assetid: 'fccf043e-e769-4f3f-b18c-252be20190d8'
+Description: When a process tries to access a securable object, the system steps through the access control entries (ACEs) in the objects discretionary access control list (DACL) until it finds ACEs that allow or deny the requested access. ms.assetid: fccf043e-e769-4f3f-b18c-252be20190d8
-title: Order of ACEs in a DACL
+title: Order of ACEs in a DACL ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Order of ACEs in a DACL